almet/notmyidea/content/python/cornice-cors.rst

 .. note::

-    Cross posting this here and `on the mozilla services weblog
+    I'm cross-posting this here and `on the mozilla services weblog
     <https://blog.mozilla.org/services/>`_, since this is the
     first time we're doing that, I though it could be useful to point you out there, check it out, and expext more technical articles there in the future.